Journey of the Magi by T.S. Eliot

 a81272433929a0bd7338bab6924ff600

-Taking recent political events in America into account, especially the election of Donald Trump to the White House, this poem seems to me to be one whose time has finally come round again!
-In 1938, as another war threatens to engulf the world, Elizabeth Bishop stops off in Key West for almost a decade on her slow, leisurely migration South.
+Taking recent political events in America into account, especially the election of Donald Trump to the White House for a second term and with his incessant sabre-rattling in the inter-regnum period after his election, this poem seems to me to be one whose time has finally come round again!
+In 1938, as another war threatened to engulf the world, Elizabeth Bishop stopped off in Key West for almost a decade on her slow, leisurely migration South.
 In 1941, shortly after the tragic events of Pearl Harbour, she produced this classic poem, a poem which many claim depicts American chauvinism at its worst and a poem that was read with interest by millions of returning soldiers and marines as they undertook the challenging reintegration back into civilian life after its publication in 1946 as part of her collection North and South – a collection of quintessential Bishop poems about waking up and the sea.

 The poem was written at a time when the navy was gearing up for a war in Europe and other far-flung theatres of war.
 Key West had been chosen as a new navy base and she was at one stage, much to her annoyance, forced to rent her beloved property to navy personnel.
 In other areas of Key West, property was being purchased compulsorily and some houses were being demolished.
 Therefore, it is no wonder that the poem has been read as an anti-war poem and a poem condemning arbitrary authority, ‘what right have you to give / commands and tell us how to live.’